daveho/AceGWT/README.md

 ## Latest news

+26 June 2014:

+* Updated to latest version of Ace.
+A handful of new modes and themes added.
+Autocomplete is now supported.

 18 March 2014:

 * Updated to latest version of Ace.
 Various new editor modes and themes added.
 Also, AceGWT now packages the minified versions of the Ace JavaScript files, which should reduce load time.